Kronstadt rebellion: Fleet composition

 Since 1917, anarchist sympathies held a strong influence on Kronstadt.
 The inhabitants of the island favored the local soviet autonomy won in the revolution, and considered central government interference undesirable and unnecessary.
 Displaying a radical support for the Soviets, Kronstadt had taken part in important revolutionary period events such as the July Days, October Revolution, the assassination of the Provisional Government ministers, the Constituent Assembly dissolution, and the civil war.
 More than forty thousand sailors from the Soviet Baltic Fleet participated in the fighting against the White Army between 1918 and 1920.
 Despite participating in major conflicts alongside the Bolsheviks and being among the most active troops in government service, sailors from the outset were wary of the possibility of centralization of power and bureaucratization.

 The composition of the naval base, however, had changed during the civil war.
 While many of its former sailors had been sent to various other parts of the country during the conflict and had been replaced by Ukrainian peasants less favorable to the Bolshevik government, most of the sailors present in Kronstadt during the revolt—about three quarters—were veterans of 1917.
 At the beginning of 1921, the island had a population of about 50,000 civilians and 26,000 sailors and soldiers.
 It had been the main base of the Baltic Fleet since the evacuation of Tallinn and Helsinki after the signing of the Treaty of Brest-Litovsk.
 Until the revolt, the naval base still considered itself in favor of the Bolsheviks and several party affiliates.
+However, Rogovin found that only 1,650 members of the 26,687 Kronstadt sailors were members and candidate members of the Bolshevik party at the beginning of 1921.